-- 2.1 Any change to the SI will be posted before 0830 on the day it will take effect, except that any change to the schedule of races will be posted by 1900 on the day before it will take effect. - 2.2 Flag L over the numeral pennant of the most recent amendment will be displayed ashore on the day it will take effect until the boats have departed for the race course. - 2.2 Changes to a SI may be made on the water.
+- 2.1 Any change to the SI will be posted before 0830 on the day it will take effect, except that any change to the schedule of races will be posted by 2000 on the day before it will take effect. - 2.2 Flag L over the numeral pennant of the most recent amendment will be displayed ashore on the day it will take effect until the boats have departed for the race course. - 2.2 Changes to a SI may be made on the water.
+These will be signalled by the display of flag 3rd substitute with three sound signals from the RCV.
 An umpire may communicate these Race Committee changes either verbally or in writing.
-Flag 3rd substitute is not required.